A new derivation of the relationship between diffusion coefficient and entropy in classical Brownian motion by the ensemble method: I.Introduction

 \section{I.Introduction}

-Study of relationship between diffusion { coefficient }$D$ of a tagged molecule and the entropy $S$ of complex systems has been a interesting topic in statistical physics since the first quantitative relation between the two was established by Adam and Gibbs\cite{1965JChemPhys.43..139}.
+Study of relationship between diffusion { coefficient }$D$ of a tagged molecule and the entropy $S$ of complex systems has been an interesting topic in statistical physics since the first quantitative relation between the two was established by Adam and Gibbs\cite{1965JChemPhys.43..139}.
 It provides a good viewpoint to access the field of the Brownian motion in some complex fluid\cite{2016Soft.12..6331}.

-In 1977, the scaling relationship between diffusion coefficient and the excess entropy of single component, which only includes the Brownian particle, which reads$D=a \exp(b S/k_B)$, where { $a$} and $b$ only { are some} empirical fitting parameters and $k_B$ is the Boltzmann constant, was first proposed by Rosenfeld with the expansion of volume ratio\cite{1977PhRvA..15.2545R,1977CPL....48..467R}.
-And Dzugutov proposed a similar universal scaling relationship, where the entropy is defined through the radial distribution function\cite{1996Natur.381..137D}. { These relationships have} been well-tested by many experiments in different systems\cite{2005PhRvB..71i4209L,2010jpcb1004.3091A,2009PhRvE..79c1203K, 2009PhRvE..80b1201A,2013PhRvL.110g8302M}.
+In 1977, the scaling relationship between diffusion coefficient and the excess entropy of single component, which only includes the Brownian particle, which reads$D=a \exp(b S/k_B)$, where { $a$} and $b$ only { are some} empirical fitting parameters and $k_B$ is the Boltzmann constant, was first proposed by Rosenfeld with the expansion of volume ratio\cite{1977PhRvA..15.2545R,1977CPL....48..467R}. {The scaling relationship reads

+where $S_{ex}=\frac{S_{tot}-S_{\rm I}}{N}$, $S_{tot}$ is the total entropy of the system, $S_{\rm I}$ is the entropy { of the ideal gas}, $a$ and $b$ are the empirical fitting parameters, $m$ is atom mass, $\rho$ is the number density.} And Dzugutov proposed a similar universal scaling relationship, where the entropy is defined through the radial distribution function\cite{1996Natur.381..137D}. { These relationships have} been well-tested by many experiments in different systems\cite{2005PhRvB..71i4209L,2010jpcb1004.3091A,2009PhRvE..79c1203K, 2009PhRvE..80b1201A,2013PhRvL.110g8302M}. {The scaling relationship reads

+where $\sigma$ is the hard-sphere diameter, $g(\zeta)$ is the radial distribution function.
+In real system, $\sigma$ is the position of the maximum of the function $g(\zeta)$. }